Nestor-DS/Nestor-DS/README.md

 <h1 align="center">Hi there, I'm Nestor 👋</h1>

-I'm a passionate software development with a love for developer mobile..
+I'm a passionate software development with a love for developer mobile.
 Welcome to my GitHub profile!
 Here you'll find a collection of my projects, contributions, and some insights into my coding journey. 👾

 ## 📫 How to reach me